EGwizdala/TENIS/README.md

 * [Contact](#contact)

 ## General info
-A game made with tuorial made by Samuraj Programowania.
+A game made with tutorial made by Samuraj Programowania.
 Graphics are made in Canvas API.
-Game has AI elements, paddle is controled by mouse move.
-Interface, point counter and game score are my developement of rhe tutorial.
+The Game has AI elements, the paddle is controlled by mouse move.
+Interface, point counter and game score are my development of the tutorial.

 ## Screenshots
 ![Example screenshot](./tenis.png)